profbmuthu/OnLine/PITCHME.md

 - Attacker transmits multiple packets to his intended target
 - Receive a series of numbers used to assemble packets in order
 - Hacker is not aware of how the transmissions takes place on this network
-- He coaxes the machine to respond to his requests & analyzes the sequence numbers.
+- He coaxes the machine to respond to his requests, analyzes the sequence numbers.
 - Attacker injects data into the stream of packets without authentication

 ---